siberianfox/g2wiki/Dual-Endpoint-USB-Operation.md

   // Query (list "/sd", only list the first five items) {fs:{ls:"/sd", first:1, count:5}}
   // Possible responses:
     // Files may or may not be sorted.
     // If unsorted, the order may change on any change to the filesystem.
     // Reply must use the same string as the request, even if several
     //  paths may lead to the same directory.
     {fs:{ls:"/sd", item:"test.gc", file:true}}
     {fs:{ls:"/sd", item:"braid.gcode", file:true}}
     {fs:{ls:"/sd", item:"image.jpg", file:true}}
     {fs:{ls:"/sd", item:"test.gc", file:true}}
     {fs:{ls:"/sd", item:"old_stuff", directory:true}}

     // A null item indicates that there will be no more responses for
     //  this listing request. 'more' being true means there are more
     //  items to list. 'next' is the value you would provide as "first"
     //  to get the next group of items.
     {fs:{ls:"/sd", item:null, more:true, next:6}}

   // Query (list "/sd", only list the next five items) {fs:{ls:"/sd", first:6, count:5}}
-  //...
+    // The next six (or less) {fs:{ls:...}} responses
   ```

 * UC_SD3: Read a data file from SD card.
 A file on the SD card is used as a data source (data channel) to deliver a Gcode program.
 The following behaviors and limitations apply:
   * When the SD file is selected the code will start executing automatically (Do we want this behavior or do we want an explicit cycle start?)
+    * Is there a reason not to?
+It could be simulated with an M0 as the first item in the file.
   * When the program is complete the data channel reverts to the data channel that was in effect at the time the file was selected.
   * A program completes when either an M2 or M30 is encountered (Gcode Program End), or an end-of-file is encountered.
   * Embedded Stops (M0, M1) will cause the program to halt at that point.
 Program execution resumes with a Resume (cycle start) being received on any control channel.